Time and again, envoy’s Ukraine tale differs from others

 HIM: Sondland doesn’t recall a cross word from Hill, Bolton or anyone else about his Ukraine work.

 In fact, he says, Bolton signed off on the whole Ukraine strategy.
 “Indeed, over the spring and summer of 2019, I received nothing but cordial responses from Ambassador Bolton and Dr. Hill.
 Nothing was ever raised to me about any concerns regarding our Ukrainian policy.”
-When Hill left her post in government, he recalled, she gave him a big hug and told him to keep in touch.
+As Hill was leaving her post in government, he recalled, she gave him a big hug and told him to keep in touch.

 ON ADVICE HE MAY — OR MAY — NOT HAVE GIVEN